vernisaz/simhttp/README.md

 However the interest to Java dropped recent years, so I decided to implement a similar purpose server in Rust.

 TRWS - is a successor of TJWS, but instead of servlets it runs CGI web applications which can be written in any language including Rust.
 It also supports websocket endpoints.
-They are applications supporting OS piping mechanism.
+They are applications supporting an OS piping mechanism.
 Such approach is more beneficial than offered by other Rust web servers, because doesn't require to rebuild the entire server at every serviced app change.